grafana/agent/docs/sources/flow/reference/components/discovery.kubernetes.md

 ## Component health

-`discovery.kubernetes` is only be reported as unhealthy when given an invalid configuration.
+`discovery.kubernetes` is reported as unhealthy when given an invalid configuration.
 In those cases, exported fields retain their last healthy values.